top of page

 You strike fast and hard, sacrificing accuracy for power.

-You use your normal attack action, but you subtract your proficiency bonus from each attack roll.
+For this turn, you subtract your proficiency bonus from each attack roll.
 If you hit, add twice your proficiency bonus to each damage roll.

 Volley